Voorhees, New Jersey

 My Best Experience at Penn Law:

 So far the highlight for me was orientation week at the start of 1L.
 Coming from a large public school in undergrad, it was an immediate and drastic shift to a much smaller and tight-knit community.
 Getting to know a group of people with incredibly diverse interests and experiences was, and continues to be an incredible experience.
-Penn does a fantastic job of bringing the 1L’s together from the start through dinners, sports and cultural outings, and public interest projects.
+Penn does a fantastic job of bringing the 1L’s together from the start through dinners, sport and cultural outings, and public interest projects.

 Professor Who Influenced Me Most: